 Whatever their opinion is, the fact is that binary options brokers are regulated in Israel which makes trading completely legal.
 The new law was implemented in March 2015, which means that all brokers who want to provide their services legally in Israel must obtain a license.
 ISA goes much further than many other regulatory bodies, as brokers have to update the status of their clients regularly, provide monthly, quarterly and yearly reports and follow a complicated set of rules in order to maintain the licensed status.
-If traders experience any difficulties or interact with a scam broker, they can use contacts listed on the bottom of ISA’s webpage.

 Binary Options Regulation in Malta